will-craig/LineRunner/README.md

 Components
 1. GraphQL API (Query + Mutation Layer)

    -Acts as the main interface for the game client.

    -Used to query available NPCs, locations, or dialogue state.

    -Used to send prompts (e.g., TalkToNpc) and receive AI-generated responses.

-3. Kafka (Event Stream)
+2. Kafka (Event Stream)

    -Used for sending and processing in-game events (e.g., player actions, world changes).

    -These events update NPCs' contextual knowledge.

--Will use a vector db to persist npc memory
+4. Will use a vector db to persist npc memory store embeddings

-5. Azure AI (OpenAI GPT-4 / Chat Completions)
+3. Azure AI (OpenAI GPT-4 / Chat Completions)

 Powers the generation of NPC dialogue responses.